annacakes281/property-price-predictor/README.md

 View [MoSCoW Prioritisation](https://github.com/users/annacakes281/projects/6/views/1)

 ## Dashboard Design
-The dashboard will consist of five pages:
+The dashboard will consist of six pages:
+1. Homepage:
+    * Section - welcome message and what can be found
+    * Sidebar - access to other pages

-1. Project Summary:
+2. Project Summary:
     * Section - breif description of the project
     * Section - dataset description
     * Widget checkbox - to view the dataset table